-Effective July 1, 2016, the Legislature combined the Chemical Dependency and Mental Health Disposition Alternatives into one - Chemical Dependency Mental Health Disposition Alternative (CDMHDA).
+Effective July 1, 2016, the Legislature combined the Chemical Dependency and Mental Health Disposition Alternatives into one: the Chemical Dependency Mental Health Disposition Alternative (CDMHDA).
 This disposition alternative provides treatment tracks for chemical dependency, mental health, and co-occurring.
 For the purposes of this report, all treatment track expenditures are totaled as one amount.

-Chemical Dependency Mental Health Disposition Alternative (CDMHDA) - RCW 13.40.165
+Chemical Dependency Mental Health Disposition Alternative (CDMHDA) - RCW13.40.165

 In 1997, the state Legislature passed the Chemical Dependency Disposition Alternative (CDDA) with the intention to provide a local supervision and treatment option for youth that would otherwise be institutionalized with the state (CDDA Committable).
-In an effort to reach more youth with substance use issues, the statute was later amended to include a provision for locally sanctioned youth to receive this disposition.
+To reach more youth with substance use issues, the statute was later amended to include a provision for locally sanctioned youth to receive this disposition.
 The local sanction option serves the vast majority of youth in this disposition.
-In July 2016, the state Legislature repealed the Mental Health Disposition Alternative (RCW 13.40.167) and included a mental health and co-occurring provision into CDDA.
+In July 2016, the state Legislature repealed the Mental Health Disposition Alternative (RCW13.40.167) and included a mental health and co-occurring provision into CDDA.

-Special Sex Offender Disposition Alternative (SSODA) - RCW 13.40.160
+Special Sex Offender Disposition Alternative (SSODA) - RCW13.40.160